A Case for Partitioned Bloom Filters: Introduction

 As we will demonstrate in this paper, the issue is more subtle, and this slight advantage comes at a substantial cost, including in the false positive rate itself.
 The main contributions of this paper are:

-\begin{itemize} \item Perform an in-depth analysis of the false positive rate in Bloom filters where we: provide a simpler explanation, compared with current literature, of why the standard formula is a strict lower bound of the true false positive rate; address the effect due to different hash functions colliding for a given element; obtain for the first time an exact formula for the \emph{per-element} false positive rate, i.e., the expected false positive rate, for each specific element of the domain, over the range of filters that do not contain it. \item Point out the consequences for standard Bloom filters of the above hash collision problem, namely the occurrence of \emph{weak spots} in the domain: elements which will be tested as false positives much more frequently than expected.
-This can be a problem both for standard small capacity Bloom filters, or for \emph{blocked Bloom filters}~\cite{PutzeSS09}, and its unexpectedly frequent occurrence be as surprising as the \emph{Birthday Problem}~\cite{MRE1939}. \item Expose pitfalls when using \emph{Double Hashing} with standard Bloom filters, of which many widespread libraries seem to be unaware off, and contrast it with the robustness of partitioned Bloom filters in this matter. \item Survey usages for Bloom filters other than testing set membership, identifying many advantages that result from having disjoint parts that can be individually sampled, extracted, added or retired.
+\begin{itemize} \item Perform an in-depth analysis of the FPR in Bloom filters where we: provide a simpler explanation, compared with current literature, of why the standard formula is a strict lower bound of the true FPR; address the effect due to different hash functions colliding for a given element; obtain for the first time an exact formula for the \emph{per-element} FPR, i.e., the expected FPR, for each specific element of the domain, over the range of filters that do not contain it. \item Point out the consequences for standard Bloom filters of the above hash collision problem, namely the occurrence of \emph{weak spots} in the domain: elements which will be tested as false positives much more frequently than expected.
+This can be a problem, both for standard small capacity Bloom filters, or for \emph{blocked Bloom filters}~\cite{PutzeSS09}, and its unexpectedly frequent occurrence can be as surprising as the \emph{Birthday Problem}~\cite{MRE1939}. \item Expose pitfalls when using \emph{Double Hashing} with standard Bloom filters, of which many widespread libraries seem to be unaware off, and contrast it with the robustness of partitioned Bloom filters in this matter. \item Survey usages for Bloom filters other than testing set membership, identifying many advantages that result from having disjoint parts that can be individually sampled, extracted, added or retired.
 We identify how the partitioned scheme leads to superior designs for SIMD techniques, testing set disjointness, reducing filter size, and duplicate detection in streams. \end{itemize}